 And Hitchcock loves to kill off characters halfway through.
-In Psycho, it's the impulsive Marion who's stabbed to death in the infamous shower scene.
+In Psycho, it's the impulsive Marion (played by Janet Leigh) who's stabbed to death in the infamous shower scene.

 Pit-stopping at the Bates Motel after running off with her boss' cash, Marion meets Bates in his gloomily-lit hotel, unaware that he suffers with a fatal Dissociative Identity Disorder.

-4. Seven (1995)
+4. Se7en (1995)

 Brad Pitt and Morgan Freeman team up for this rain-soaked detective thriller, where the two opposites must track down a serial killer simply known as John Doe.